 Reports from other news organizations based on anonymous sources require the most careful scrutiny when we consider them for our report.

-AP's basic rules for anonymous-source material apply to pickups as they do in our own reporting: The material must be factual and obtainable no other way.
+AP's basic rules for anonymous source material apply to material from other news outlets just as they do in our own reporting: The material must be factual and obtainable no other way.
 The story must be truly significant and newsworthy.
-Use of sourced material must be authorized by a manager.
-The story must be balanced, and comment must be sought.
+Use of anonymous material must be authorized by a manager.
+The story we produce must be balanced, and comment must be sought.

-Further, before picking up such a story we must make a bona fide effort to get it on the record, or, at a minimum, confirm it through our own sources.
+Further, before picking up such a story we must make a bona fide effort to get it on the record, or, at a minimum, confirm it through our own reporting.
 We shouldn't hesitate to hold the story if we have any doubts.
-If the source material is ultimately used, it must be attributed to the originating member and note their description of their sources.
+If another outlet’s anonymous material is ultimately used, it must be attributed to the originating news organization and note its description of the source.

 Anything in the AP news report that could reasonably be disputed should be attributed.
 We should give the full name of a source and as much information as needed to identify the source and explain why the person s credible.
 Where appropriate, include a source's age; title; name of company, organization or government department; and hometown.
 If we quote someone from a written document – a report, email or news release -- we should say so.
 Information taken from the internet must be vetted according to our standards of accuracy and attributed to the original source.
 File, library or archive photos, audio or videos must be identified as such.
 For lengthy stories, attribution can be contained in an extended editor's note detailing interviews, research and methodology.